 Not All Giveaways Are Free

-While it’s not unusual for NFT teams to give away collectibles, some bad people take advantage of this system.
+While it’s common for NFT teams to give away collectibles, some bad people take advantage of this system.
 If you do not pay enough attention, falling into a scam is high.

 The goal of a giveaway is to get more people to invest in a project.
 Specifically, creators expect giveaway receivers to spread the word about the project.

 Scammers don’t care about being honest.
-They want to lure as many people as possible at once and get away with it.
+Instead, they want to lure as many people as possible and get away with it.
 Sometimes they do this by announcing absurd giveaways, and they do it by making up a fake account.

-The lack of a strong community is always a bad sign in the crypto world.
+The lack of a strong community is a bad sign in the crypto world.
 Avoid entering a project that won’t happen, don’t go for promises like this.
-As we mentioned earlier, you may want to check the project’s Discord page in this case too.
+As we mentioned earlier, you should also check the project’s Discord page in this case.

 Keep an eye out for giveaways that say they will give away more than they look like.
 Scammers may ask for you to link your account with a fake NFT.
 This operation often leads to people taking tokens from you.